 This inexpensive tactic provides immediate feedback.

-Call and lead tracking is an effective marketing tool that can be accomplished through dedicated call tracking phone numbers (ALWAYS use local), internet domain extensions, coupon codes, unique offers, and more.
-But everything you do marketing-wise should utilize tracking to make sure you are reaching the right target audience.
+Call and lead tracking is an effective marketing tool that can be implemented through dedicated call tracking phone numbers (local area codes), internet domain extensions, coupon codes, unique offers, and more.
+Everything you do marketing-wise should utilize tracking to make sure you are reaching the right target audience.

-Call tracking numbers or codes are cheap, and they allow you to know immediately which form of advertising you’re using is bringing in real leads.
-Use them.
+Call tracking numbers or codes are cheap, and they allow you to immediately know which form of advertising is bringing in real leads.
+Be sure to use them.

 “Content” includes blogs, videos, e-books, guides, and any user-friendly written material.